IBM-AI-Hardware-Center/AiMOS/docs/_sources/aimos-getting-help.rst.txt

       * Security vulnerability with no work-around.

 If you do not find the answer for your questions in the documetation, please post your questions to the aimos slack channel that you have access to.
-If you do not have access to aimos slack channel please send email to herger@us.ibm.com.
+If you do not have access to aimos slack channel please send email to msong@us.ibm.com.

-For emergency, please call Lorraine Herger by phone.
+For emergency, please call Mickey Song by phone.
 You should find the phone number in the IBM Blue Pages.